davidjspooner/repoxy/requirements/framework/common-storage.md

 # Registry Abstraction Design

-This document describes the proposed **registry abstraction** that sits on top of a `go-fs` filesystem and provides a uniform model for naming, metadata, and blob storage across multiple artifact types (Docker, Terraform/OpenTofu, Debian, PyPI, etc.).
+This document describes the proposed **registry abstraction** that sits on top of a `go-fs` filesystem and provides a uniform model for naming, metadata, and blob storage across multiple artifact types (Container, Terraform/OpenTofu, Debian, PyPI, etc.).

 The goal is to:
 - Centralise how hosts, names, versions, labels, and files are represented.